-Sheryl Chen is the Staff Assistant for the Theatre, Dance & Media Concentration.
+Sheryl Chen is the Staff Assistant for Theater, Dance & Media at Harvard.
 In addition, Sheryl leads tours and art-making activities in the Artful Adventures and Gallery Learning programs at the Museum of Fine Arts, Boston and coordinates volunteers for the OFA's ARTS FIRST Performance Fair.
 Most recently, Sheryl worked as the Education & Outreach Programs Manager at the Boch Center (formerly Citi Performing Arts Center), where she oversaw various performing arts, leadership, and social justice-based programming for Boston teens.
 Sheryl received her BA in the History of Art from the University of California, Berkeley and Ed.M in Arts in Education from the Harvard Graduate School of Education.

 Martin Puchner is Professor of English and Comparative Literature at Harvard University and the Director of the Mellon School for Theater and Performance Research.
 After studying philosophy, history, and literature at the University of Konstanz, the Università di Bologna, UC Santa Barbara, and UC Irvine, he earned a Ph.D. at Harvard University in 1998.
 He has taught English and comparative literature at Columbia University since 1998 before moving to Harvard University in the summer of 2010.